jeremyckahn/rekapi/docs/api.md

 Kapi.prototype.stop (alsoClear)
 ````

 Stops the animation.
-A "stopped" animation will start from the beginning if `play` is called upon it again.
-If `alsoClear` is true, the contents of the canvas will be cleared.
+A "stopped" animation will start from the beginning if `play()` is called upon it again.
+If `alsoClear` is `true`, the contents of the canvas will be cleared.
 It is `false` by default.

 ### isPlaying